cedar-team/snapshot-queries/README.md

 This is useful for viewing the underlying SQL that the ORM is executing.
 In addition, it's useful for performance.
 It makes N+1 queries and other query issues easy to identify.
 In addition, if added to a test, code reviewers can see the exact SQL that is added.

-## snapshot_queries

-A contextmanager for debugging queries executed

 ## Display queries executed
 ```python
 from django.contrib.auth import get_user_model